godalming123/godalming123/README.md

 ### Hi there 👋

-_**about**_

-I'm a web designer, devolper and coder.

-_**whats happaning**_
+## about

+I’m a web devoloper designer and coder.
+Hoping to get A job in jekyll static site devolopment in fact this whole site is built with jekyll!
+I have helped devolop the dark theme poworing this site (the theme only applies if your device is in dark mode) it is a fork of minimal which is a theme for jekyll and github pages the platform this site is hosted on.
+I have also devoloped a fork of the cayman theme that adds dark mode support.

+## whats happaning

-🔭 I’m currently working on ...
+### 🔭 I’m currently working on ...
+a blog site using jekyll just visit https://godalming123.github.io/

+### 👯 I’m looking to collaborate on ...
 A fork for https://github.com/pages-themes/minimal to add dark mode the forked repo is https://github.com/godalming123/minimal and you can try it out by turning    dark mode on on your device and visiting https://godalming123.github.io/minimal/ !

-🌱 I’m currently learning ... [jekyll](https://jekyllrb.com/) a static site generator so could you could genarater made with markdown a blog site then have one site and no databse to serve blogs.
+### 🌱 I’m currently learning ... [jekyll](https://jekyllrb.com/) a static site generator so could you could genarater made with markdown a blog site then have one site and no databse to serve blogs.

 ![My Github Stats](https://github-readme-stats.vercel.app/api?username=godalming123)
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=1989Ryan&layout=compact&show_icons=true)